Intersection theory, relative cohomology and the Feynman parametrization

 The method of relative cohomology has subtleties in certain degenerate limits \cite{Caron-Huot:2021xqj}.
 For example, in the one-loop bubble family, if the external momentum becomes light-like, i.e., $p^2 = 0$, the LP polynomial becomes factorized:

-In this case, the dimension of the cohomology group decreases by one, and there are only two master integrals instead of three.
+In this case, the dimension of the cohomology group decreases by one, since the top-sector now become reducible.
+Hence, there are only two master integrals instead of three.
 We have checked that by simply choosing a smaller basis, such as $I_{\text{Bub}}(1,0)$ and $I_{\text{Bub}}(0,1)$, we can correctly perform the reduction as usual.
 In particular, we can find the correct reduction rule of $I_{\text{Bub}}(1,1)$, which was a master when $p^2 \neq 0$.

 An even trickier degenerate limit is when $m_1 = m_2 = m$, in addition to $p^2 = 0$.
 In this case, the two tadpoles $I_{\text{Bub}}(1,0)$ and $I_{\text{Bub}}(0,1)$ are equivalent by IBP relations alone, without invoking the symmetry relations.